HL7/fhir-specialty-rx/input/pages/workflow.md

 1. At the time that a specialty medication prescription is ordered, the Prescriber System...

    - transmits the prescription to the pharmacy and/or other Third Party System
-   - also collects related information and initiates a Specialty Rx Proactive Data to the Third Party System, to accompany the prescription
+   - also collects related information and initiates a Specialty Rx Query Response - Unsolicited to the Third Party System, to accompany the prescription

 In both workflows, Specialty Rx exchanges takes place after the specialty medication prescription has been received by the Third Party System (or received by a user of the system, e.g., by fax).